 Administratively supported by the Botswana Harvard AIDS Institute Partnership, the Botswana team will use the grant to fund a multifaceted approach to understand information and support knowledge gaps in breast cancer care at the patient, clinician, and health system levels.
 The approach will use data from focus groups to better understand the challenges confronting cancer care and prevention services in Botswana, such as medication and chemotherapy stock outs, minimal pathology services, and delays in follow-up care.
 Additionally, patient navigators will be put in place to improve and assist with support, connect to resources based on individual needs, provide medical guidance, close the gap of treatment compliance, and facilitate early diagnostic testing.

-The Botswana research team includes: Tendani Gaolathe, project lead and country representative for the Botswana-Rutgers Partnership for Health and the Botswana Harvard Partnership; Kirthana Sharma, senior research manager; Refeletswe Lebelonyane, research fellow; Tlotlo Ralefela, head of oncology at Princess Marina Hospital in Botswana; Lynnette Kyokunda, head of pathology at the University of Botswana School of Medicine; Irene Sethlako, physician at Princess Marina Hospital; Atlang Mompe, research assistant; and Richard Marlink, director of Rutgers Global Health Institute.
+The Botswana research team includes: Tendani Gaolathe, project lead and country representative for the Botswana-Rutgers Partnership for Health and the Botswana Harvard Partnership; Kirthana Sharma, senior research manager; Refeletswe Lebelonyane, research fellow; Tlotlo Ralefela, head of oncology at Princess Marina Hospital in Botswana; Lynnette Kyokunda, head of pathology at the University of Botswana School of Medicine; Irene Setlhako, physician at Princess Marina Hospital; Atlang Mompe, program coordinator; and Richard Marlink, director of Rutgers Global Health Institute.

 Read more about the SPARC grant and this year’s recipients on UICC website.